bancacy/Bancacy-Desktop-Wallet/README.md

 ## KUBOCOIN Desktop Wallet

-Lunamonkey is happy to provide a private test version with an easy to use, cross-platform, secure desktop wallet for sending, receiving and storing your KUBOCOIN Tokens.
+Bancacy is happy to provide a public test version with an easy to use, cross-platform, secure desktop wallet for sending, receiving, investing and storing your BNY/XBNY Tokens.
 This software is provided with no warrenty and should be used for experimental purposes only.
-This software has been forked under MIT licence from BTK (Bitcoin Token).

 ## Features Include